Behavioral Health

 Conclusion: 2026 — A Strategic Inflection Point

 If you’re contemplating a transaction, or want to understand what your options might be, preparation separates the leaders from the lookers.
-Practices that align with buyer priorities (predictable revenue, tech-enabled delivery, diversified payers, and operational excellence) are poised to command the best multiples and secure the most favorable deal terms.
+Practices that align with buyer priorities are poised to command the best multiples and secure the most favorable deal terms.

 Contact Us

-If you’d like to learn more about the current M&A market for behavioral health, feel free to reach out to Managing Director, Hannah Huke, hannah@evergreenforfounders.com.
+If you’d like to learn more about the current M&A market for behavioral health practices, feel free to reach out to Managing Director, Hannah Huke, hannah@evergreenforfounders.com.

 Similar posts